Ambon, Maluku: Colonial era

 Ambon was colonized by Portugal in 1526 and originally named Nossa Senhora de Anunciada, founded by Portuguese-Moluccan Governor Sancho de Vasconcelos.
 The Portuguese were driven out by the Dutch in 1605.
 Except for brief periods of British rule, the island remained under Dutch control until Indonesia's independence in 1945.

 During the Dutch period, Ambon was the seat of the Dutch resident and military commander of the Maluku Islands.
 The town was protected by Fort Victoria, and the 1911 Encyclopædia Britannica characterized it as "a clean little town with wide streets, well planted".
 The population was divided into two classes, orang burger (citizens) and orang negri (villagers), the former being a class of native origin enjoying certain privileges conferred on their ancestors by the old Dutch East India Company.
 There were also, besides the Dutch, some Arabs, Chinese and a few Portuguese settlers.
 Ambon was a center of Christian missionary activity, and Ambon and the surrounding islands have many Christians as well as the Muslims that predominate in most of Indonesia.

 On 22 December 1902, the Apostolic Prefecture of Dutch New Guinea was established in the city, later to be promoted as the Diocese of Amboina.

 Ambon Island was the site of a major Dutch naval base and was of strategic importance during WW2.
 In 1941, Dutch forces with the assistance of Australian forces reinforced Ambon in anticipation of a Japanese attack.
 Japanese forces attacked Ambon as part of their attack on the Dutch East Indies.
-Despite formidable defenses, Ambon fell after its defenders surrendered after four days of fighting on 3 February 1942.
+Despite formidable defenses, Ambon fell when its defenders surrendered after four days of fighting on 3 February 1942.
 Following the battle, Japanese forces committed numerous acts of atrocities, including the execution of over 300 Dutch and Australian POWs at Laha airfield.